Fergus O’Connor, Dublin

 - Office Polygraphique, Lausanne

 Office Polygraphique, printers and publishers, 5 Rue Pépinet, Lausanne.
 In 1902 they advertised various forms of photographic reproduction including printing in three colours.
-On 31 July 1904 the newspaper Le Genevois reported under the heading Illustrated postcards that the Office Polygraphique of Vevey2 has just published a postcard in several colours, a very nice arrival, on the occasion of the feast of non-commissioned officers to be held in Vevey.
-Quick sales were predicted3.
+On 31 July 1904 the newspaper Le Genevois reported under the heading Illustrated postcards that the Office Polygraphique of Vevey has just published a postcard in several colours, a very nice arrival, on the occasion of the feast of non-commissioned officers to be held in Vevey.
+Quick sales were predicted.
+Vevey is a town in Switzerland in the canton of Vaud, on the north shore of Lake Geneva, near Lausanne.
 In Practical Suggestions for the development of American Export Trade With Directories Of The Chief Cities Of Switzerland, Haiti and Ecuador compiled for and published in 1908 by The National Business League of America, Office Polygraphique of Lausanne was listed under Photographic Supplies.
 Publications by the business included Technical paper on the project of a one-meter track railway and electric traction of Sierre-Vissoie-Zinal (1898), the Official Illustrated Journal of the Vaud Cantonal Exposition (1901) and La noël Humaine: Allégorie en deux tableaux by Albert Roth de Markus (1904).

 Officina Poligrafica Romana, Rome